DanejSakshi13/Data-Structures-And-Algorithms/README.md

 #### Assignment 8 :
 There are flight paths between cities.
 If there is a flight betwee ncity A and city B then there is an edge between the cities.
 The cost of the edge can be the time that flight takes to reach city B from A, or the amount of fuel used for the journey.
 Represent this as a grap.
 The node can be represented by the city name.
 Use representation of graph.
 Check whether the graph is connected or not.
 Justify the storage representation used.

+#### Assignment 10 :
+Read the marks obtained by students for second year in an online examination of a particular subject.
+Find out maximum and minimum marks obtained in that subject.
+Use heap data structure.
+Analyze the algorithm.

 #### Assignment 11 :
 Department maintains student information. <the file contains roll number, name division and address.
 Allow users to add, delete information about students.
 Display information of a particular student.
 If the record of the student does not exist an appropriate message is displayed.
 If it is , then the system displays the student detials.
 Use a sequantial file to maintain the data.